 I do a lot of body contouring.
 In my earlier years, I was very possibly the most experienced plastic surgeon in New York City when it came to post-bariatric body contouring for loose skin.
 Times have changed, but I’m still glad that I have these skills, and I still do a fair number of arm lift cases … just not quite as many as I used to.

 Yesterday, I had yet another patient come in asking about her loose arm skin.
 She is a young woman and is still in the process of losing weight, so I suggested that she complete her weight loss before she proceeds with any body contouring procedures, but especially her arms.

 The theory is that the 1320 laser wavelength from the Smartlipo treatment seems to enhance the loose skin quality—some would say that Smartlipo tightens the skin, but I’m wary of that term.
-In any case, there is clearly a positive effect and many of my patients have opted not to have an arm lift after having the arm liposuction alone.
+In any case, there is clearly a positive effect, and many of my patients have opted not to have an arm lift after having the arm liposuction alone.
 The Smartlipo is less expensive, does not require anesthesia since I do it in my office, and doesn’t create the scar that a formal arm lift would.
-Having said all of that, there are some patients who will go on to have the brachioplasty because they are still not satisfied.
-In that case, they are set up for a much better result with their arm lift procedure than they would have had without the liposuction.
+I explain more about liposuction in my related blog post.